igc-qds/igc-qds.github.io/_posts/2020-04-01-digital-tech-for-old-school-contact-tracing.md

 As [IGC](http://gulbenkian.pt/ciencia) was planning its reopening post-confinement, scientists and staff were encouraged to keep a contact log.
 To facilitate this, we developed a web app that enables quick and private contact logging.
 It is unimaginatively called [ *ContactLog* ](https://igc-qds.github.io/contactlog/).

 *ContactLog* makes use of progressive web technologies to deliver a smooth and private experience.
-It saves all the data locally on your browser (using `localStorage`) and nothing gets communicated to a server (there is no server, beyind the instalation).
+It saves all the data locally on your browser (using `localStorage`) and nothing gets communicated to a server (there is no server, beyond the instalation).
 It uses `serviceWorkers` to download all the files it needs to function, so that it works even if you have no internet access.

 Source code is [here](https://igc-qds.github.com/contactlog) and the deployed version is [here](https://igc-qds.github.io/contactlog/).